 Among the most popular decorative motifs of Art Deco decoration are natural elements such as the sun and the moon.
 This theme is taken up in the pattern of the Lune velvet with curved semi-circular and broken lines that evoke the image of the moon reflected on the water, whose depth is highlighted by the play of light and shadow of the soft velvet pile.
 The Lune throw pillows are also available in this refined silk velvet.

 Natural elements with an exotic appeal include corals, the protagonists of Capri velvet.
 Inspired by the beautiful Italian island, this pattern of natural shapes contrasted with geometric elements is repeated along the fabric creating rhythm and dynamism and also characterizes the Capri cushions collection.

 Egyptian art, in vogue at the beginning of the 20th century thanks to important archaeological discoveries, influences the Art Deco decorative motifs.
 The elegant stylized palm leaves of the Palmyra velvet are an example.

 Cities, with their modern buildings and means of transportation, also become a source of inspiration for Art Deco motifs.
 They are futuristic metropolises, in which skyscrapers are the protagonists, just as in the Metropolis soprarizzo velvet which shows, in a stylized and abstract key, the cities of the future designed by the Bauhaus architects.

 Metropolis soprarizzo velvet

-Thanks to simple lines, primary colors, geometrical and simplified shapes and precious shiny details, Art Deco fabrics are still extremely contemporary and can add a modern but refined touch to any room.
+Thanks to simple lines, primary colors, geometrical, and simplified shapes and precious shiny details, Art Deco fabrics are still extremely contemporary and can add a modern yet refined touch to any room.